multitudes/codeAlongWithMapKitforSwiftUI/README.md

         .labelStyle (.iconOnly)

 ```
-NB: The icon would have different heights.
-I need t insert the frae modifier **before** to apply the `borderedProminent` button style or it will not changed observed!
+NB: The label icons have different heights and it doesn't look so good when displayed next to each other.
+Adding a frame to the HStack would not solve the problem.
+I need to insert the frame modifier **before** to apply the `borderedProminent` button style or it will not change!

 Pressing a button will trigger the search.
 The results will be stored in a searchResults variable.
 It will be a binding because we will pass the results to our parent view...

 Here I will store my results:
 ```swift
     @Binding var searchResults: [MKMapItem]
 ```
-Here is the search function to be added in the struct as well.
+Here is the search function to be added in the struct.
 ```
     func search(for query: String) {
         let request = MKLocalSearch.Request ()